barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 The above figure groups neighborhoods according to the portion of black residents in each neighborhood in order to compare trends across neighborhoods with different racial compositions.
 These groups will be used in subsequent modeling and the designation of particular neighborhoods is found in appendix @@@.

-Appendix @@@

-The Relationship between Crime and Stop and Frisk
+The Relationship Between Crime and Stop and Frisk
 --------------

 For the remainder of this analysis, it's important to keep the words of [Hadley Wickham](https://github.com/hadley/r4ds/blob/drafts/model-basics.Rmd) in mind: